Achronite/ener314rt-debug/README.md

 ```

 # Troubleshooting
-*radio_ver=0*: Check that you **do not** have hardware SPI enabled.
-On raspbian if the hardware SPI driver was loaded, you will see the device /dev/spidev0.0.
-If you see this switch hardware SPI OFF.
+*radio_ver=0*: Check that your card is installed correctly, and that you **do not** have hardware SPI enabled.
+On raspbian if the hardware SPI driver was loaded, you will see the device `/dev/spidev0.0`.
+If you see this, you will need to switch hardware SPI OFF.

 # About